Have you heard about the magic penny before? What about turning one little penny into over $10 million? No?

 Related: I manage all my finances with a free Personal Capital account.
 It’s the best thing since sliced bread!

 I recommend Betterment for beginner investors because I know and use it.
-If you’re more advanced, then check out TradeKing, Scottrade, or even Motif Investing (based on themes/industries) or these other great online brokerages, who have low fees!
+If you’re more advanced, then check out TradeKing, Scottrade, or Vanguard.
+Wealthfront is pretty cool too and it’s similar to Betterment.

 While you can’t expect earning a hot 100% return, investing is how I’m charging ahead toward retirement.
 The S&P 500 has averaged around 10% annual return for the last 30 years.
 While there are some ups and downs (that’s normal), the average return is 10%.
 You can’t get that in a savings account.
 It won’t happen these days.
 If you never started investing, then you can learn more here.
 I would recommend starting with a retirement account, such as a Roth IRA.
 Retirement is important and investing is how you get there!
 Just imagine earning 10% on your money every year for the next 30 years.
 That can be empowering!
 That’s compound interest my friends!